liguowang/liguowang.github.io/research.md

 for CPAT that allows users to submit sequences and receive the prediction results almost instantly.

-- I developed [CrossMap](http://crossmap.sourceforge.net/), a versatile and efficient tool for converting genome analysis results between assemblies.
+- We developed [CrossMap](http://crossmap.sourceforge.net/), a versatile and efficient tool for converting genome analysis results between assemblies.
 It has been used by [Ensembl](http://www.ensembl.org/) since 2015 to lift over genomic analysis results, it is also incorporated into Illumina [BaseSpace cloud computing platform](https://basespace.illumina.com/home).